solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 Your frontend app is no longer susceptible to `log4j` attacks, nice!

-### 2. External Authorization (OIDC)
+#### External Authorization (OIDC)

 Another valuable feature of API gateways is integration into your IdP (Identity Provider).
 In this section of the lab, we see how Gloo Mesh Gateway can be configured to redirect unauthenticated users via OIDC.
 We will use Keycloak as our IdP, but you could use other OIDC-compliant providers in your production clusters.

 1. In order for OIDC to work we need to enable HTTPS on our gateway.
-To do so we need to create and upload a self-signed certificate
+For this demo, we will create and upload a self-signed certificate which will be used in the gateway for TLS termination.

 ```sh
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 \